SmokinCaterpillar/pypet/README.md

 pypet
 =========

-The new python parameter exploration toolkit. pypet manages exploration of the parameter space and data storage into HDF5 files for you.
+The new python parameter exploration toolkit. *pypet* manages exploration of the parameter space and data storage into HDF5 files for you.

 ===========================
 IMPORTANT!
 ===========================

-The current program is currently still under development, please treat it as such and use very carefully.
+The program is currently under development, please keep that in mind and use it very carefully.

-Note that there still might be changes to the API.
-Yet, i will try to keep it as stable as possible.

-I decided to integrate pypet first in my own research project before publishing the official 0.1.0 release.
+Before publishing the official 0.1.0 release I will integrate *pypet* first in my own research project.
 Thus, I have a more profound testing environment than only using unittests.
-The official 0.1.0 release is postponed to beginning of next year or end of this year.
+Accordingly, you still have to deal with the naming `0.1b.X` probably until beginning of next year.
+However, unless it is really, really, really necessary I do not plan to change the API anymore.
-However, feel free to use this beta version and feel free to give feedback, suggestions, and report bugs.
+So feel free to use this beta version and feel free to give feedback, suggestions, and report bugs.
 Either write my an email (robert.meyer (at) ni.tu-berlin.de) or preferably use github (https://github.com/SmokinCaterpillar/pypet) issues :-)